 Assigns a key that talks and/or listens to a party line.
-The key will have no effect until members have been assigned to the party line in AZedit.
+The key has no effect until members have been assigned to the party line in AZedit.
 Note that party lines members are usually non-keypanel devices that cannot activate talk and listen paths.
-Therefore, if you want full communication with the party line, you will need to assign both talk and listen on the key.
-If all communications will normally be 2-way, you may wish to assign the key as Talk + auto listen.
+Therefore, if you want full communication with the party line, you must assign both talk and listen on the key.
+If all communications are normally be 2-way, you may wish to assign the key as Talk + auto listen.